Adversarially Regularized Autoencoders: Methods and Architectures

 \section{Methods and Architectures}

-We experiment with three different ARAE models: (1) an autoencoder for discretized images trained on the binarized version of MNIST, (2) an autoencoder for text sequences trained using the Stanford Natural Language Inference (SNLI) corpus \citep{Bowman2015}, and (3) an autoencoder trained for text transfer (Section \ref{sub:unalign}) based on the Yelp and Yahoo datasets for unaligned sentiment and topic transfer.
-All three models utilize the same generator architecture, $g_\theta$.
-The generator architecture uses a low dimensional $\boldz$ with a Gaussian prior $p(\boldz) = \mathcal{N}(0, \mathbf{I})$, and maps it to $\boldc$.
-Both the critic $f_w$ and the generator $g_\theta$ are parameterized as feed-forward MLPs.
+We experiment with ARAE on three setups: (1) a small model using discretized images trained on the binarized version of MNIST, (2) a model for text sequences trained on the Stanford Natural Language Inference (SNLI) corpus \citep{Bowman2015}, and (3) a model trained for text transfer trained on the Yelp/Yahoo datasets for unaligned sentiment/topic transfer.
+For experiments using a learned prior, the generator architecture uses a low dimensional $\bolds$ with a Gaussian prior $\bolds \sim \mathcal{N}(0, \mathbf{I})$, and maps it to $\boldz$ using an MLP $g_\theta$.
+The critic $f_w$ is also parameterized as an MLP.